-Table 2-1.
+Table 5-1.
 Standard user settings

-Password pass (factory default)

-Username super (factory default)

-The user "super" is not allowed to login via the serial interface of the IP module.
+The user "super" is not allowed to login via the serial interface of the IP-KVM switch.

-Please make sure to change the super user password immediately after you have installed and accessed your IP module for the first time.
-Unchanging of the password for the super user is a severe security risk and might result in unauthorized access to the IP module and to the host system including all possible consequences!
+Please make sure to change the super user password immediately after you have installed and accessed your IP-KVM switch for the Warning first time.
+Unchanging of the password for the super user is a severe security risk and might result in unauthorized access to the IP-KVM switch and to the host system including all possible consequences!

-Your web browser has to accept cookies, or else login is not possible.
+Your web browser has to accept cookies, or else login is not possible. .